christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 *EUFOR Estonia*

 ![csdp logo](/scenarios/ressources/csdp-logo.excalidraw.png)

 *Common Security and Defense Policy, EU*

-Under the mission name EUFOR fall two EU battlegroups, the italian led "Multinational Land Force" and the french led "" as well as the EUROCORPS.
+Under the mission name EUFOR fall two EU battlegroups, the italian led "Multinational Land Force", a french one, as well as the EUROCORPS.
 They are furthermore working in conjunction with a naval force "EUNAVFOR Baltic Sea" composed of german and swedish frigates.

 The two EU Battlegroups are composed of around 1500 men each and are well established, reoccuring formations in the biannual standby roster of battlegroups.
 The Eurocorps routinely supports EU and EU member missions.

 #### Multinational Land Force

 Originating in 1990, this battlegroup is composed of italian, hungarian and slovenian formations.

 Participating units: